stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 * Containers are a method of operating system virtualization that allows you to run an app and its dependencies in resource-isolated processes
 * Containers are created from a read-only template called an Image
 * An Image is a read-only template with instructions for creating a Docker container
-* Images are stored in a Registry, such as DockerHub or AWS ECR
+* Images are stored in a Registry, such as Docker Hub or AWS ECR
 * ECR is a managed AWS Docker registry service

 ### ECS - Exam Tips Continued...
 * A Task Definition is required to run Docker containers in ECS
 * Task Definitions are text files in JSON format that describe one or more containers that form your app
 * Think of a Task Definition as a cloud formation template but for Docker
-* ECS service allows you to run and maintain a specified number of instances of a task defintion simultaneously in an ECS cluster
+* ECS service allows you to run and maintain a specified number of instances of a task definition simultaneously in an ECS cluster
 * Think of services like auto scaling groups for ECS
 * ECS clusters are a logical grouping of container instances that you can place tasks on